westlywright/jquery-infinitescroll/README.md

 # jQuery Infinite Scroll

-A really simple & lightweight (4kb) jQuery infinite scroll plugin that's designed not to get in the way—so you can handle result fetching / updating views yourself.
+A really simple & lightweight (1kb) jQuery infinite scroll plugin that's designed not to get in the way—so you can handle result fetching / updating views yourself.
+In addition to working with all major browsers, it supports [iScroll](https://github.com/cubiq/iscroll) (for scrolling content on iOS devices).

 ## Usage